cswendrowski/HumbleBundleBot/README.md

 ## Changelog
+`1/8/2019` - In response to popular demand, you can now *optionally* register a [Humble Bundle Partner](https://www.humblebundle.com/partner) referral that will be attached to all messages for *your webhook only*.
+This means that if you're a streamer who runs your own Discord and want your audience to be able to throw some of their purchase money at you, you can signup with Humble Bundle and register your partner name here to make it happen!

+Not a Partner and want to support me for developing this service?
+Use `cswendrowski` for the `Partner` value when signing up, as the example will show.
+Thank you!

 `11/8/2018` - You can now opt-in to Developer Messages - we will only send these out in case of major outages to indicate when the Bot is down for maintenance and when it is back up.
 This message type is currently only valid for Discord webhooks.

 `5/23/2018` - We now support the ability to register any webhook instead of just Discord webhooks.